wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Major upgrade adds a couple of minor features including email notifications for user record updates

 = 1.1.3 =
 Important upgrade fixes a couple of bugs, better input values handing for forms and enhanced forms security